-Numerous services are available to help students during their time at the college including admissions, registration, advising, a bookstore, financial aid, library, access services, tutoring, and veterans services.
+Numerous services are available to help students during their time at the college including admissions, registration, advising, a bookstore, financial aid, library, access services, tutoring, and Military & Veteran Programs.
 An extensive list of services can be found in the "College Resources" section of this catalog or on the OC website.